 As with all things training-related, what works perfectly (or at least, fairly well) for one person may have a very limited or zero impact on another.
 But if you’re struggling with debilitating post-exercise pain regularly, I encourage you to not just accept the pain and think you have to live with that level of discomfort regularly in order to see gains.
 It’s worth looking into some interventions that, at worst, will have no impact (positive or negative), but that at best, may leave you in a little (or a lot) less après-climbing/training pain than you have been enduring.

 Up Next Week: Move of the Month 6: Straight-Arming Moves

-This multipart series of blogs and articles starts here, in case you have to catch up – you’ll also find a full table of contents, complete with links, in that entry.
-My designation of each area as “easy,” “medium” or “hard” is purely subjective.
-I’ve arrived at the designations from my personal experience garnered from 20+ years of climbing along with observations I’ve made as a climbing coach/certified personal trainer.
-You may find some of the areas harder or easier to change.
-You also might not agree with me or my take on things.
+This multipart series of articles starts here, in case you have to catch up – you’ll also find a full table of contents, complete with links, in that entry.
+This information and advice is based on my 20+ years of climbing along with observations I’ve made as a climbing coach/certified personal trainer.
+You might not agree with me or my take on things.
 That’s fine – feel free to take it or leave it as you wish!
 Also, remember that the information I provide here is purely offered as advice and that no exercises or training program should be undertaken without receiving medical clearance from a healthcare professional.